Home

 Launched by Microsoft about 20 years ago, Patch Tuesday is held on the second Tuesday of the month and is now widely used as a day for businesses to plan and manage security updates.
 Simplify your processes by aligning your patch day with Microsoft.

-Whether you choose to use these resources or not, make sure you are scheduling regular assessments and setting up monitoring capabilities to ensure key updates aren’t missed.
+Whether you choose to use these resources or not, make sure you are scheduling regular risk assessments and setting up monitoring capabilities to ensure key updates aren’t missed.

 How SolCyber can help

-Conducting vulnerability management as a small organization is doable, if you take things step-by-step and work the practices into your daily operations.
+Conducting effective vulnerability management as a small organization is doable, if you take things step-by-step and work the practices into your daily operations.
 Still, creating the list of things to monitor while also fielding potential vulnerabilities can be a lot to handle.
 A managed security partner, SolCyber can help provide detection and monitoring capabilities, improving visibility, and making vulnerability identification easier.

 Zero-day vulnerabilities often require immediate attention.
 SolCyber can serve as your partner to notify you of these kinds of issues; stopping the vulnerability before it becomes a liability.
 We know it’s impractical to patch everything, but our service can ensure the most urgent matters are addressed quickly.